 Where to eat, what to eat, who does the dishes, who does the laundry, all of these are small negotiations which we engage in every day of our lives.

-Quiz Yourself: Are You A Good Negotiator?
+Quiz Yourself: Are You a Good Negotiator?

 Roger Fisher, author of Getting to Yes says that “the ability to see the situation as the other side sees it, as difficult as it may be, is one of the most important skills a negotiator can possess.”

-b) Can You Disagree Without Being Disagreeable?
+2. Can You Disagree Without Being Disagreeable?

 In the heat of debate, it’s easy to let emotions get the better of you.
 A key skill in negotiation is the ability to stay calm and agreeable.
 Chriss Voss, the author of Never Split The Difference, writes that “he who has learned to disagree without being disagreeable has discovered the most valuable secret of negotiation.”

-c) Can You Identify Value-Creating Moves?
+3. Can You Identify Value-Creating Moves?

 These are small agreements within a negotiation that cost you little, benefit the other side, and create value for you.
-Say you’re negotiating the bulk purchase of materials and in order to secure a lower cost per item you guarantee fast payment.
+Say you’re negotiating the bulk purchase of materials and to secure a lower cost per item you guarantee fast payment.

 The other side wins because they aren’t waiting weeks or months for the invoice to come through and you win because you’re getting better cost per unit.

-d) Are You An Active Listener?
+4. Are You an Active Listener?

 Most people don’t listen.
 Instead, what they do is wait for the other person to stop talking so they can start talking.
 The result is that at the end of the conversation they’ve failed to understand the other person’s point of view or learned from them at all.

-Active listening, on the other hand, requires the listener to really understand what the other person is saying.
+Active listening, on the other hand, requires the listener to understand what the other person is saying.
 It requires your total attention.